brendanmurty/site/README.md

 - Create a new Git Tag (`YYYY.xxx` as detailed above)
 - Push changes up to the origin repository
 - Build the site
-- Trigger GitHub Pages to deploy the site
+- Trigger GitHub Pages to deploy a new version of the site